 [Regulation 6C inserted in Gazette 12 Aug 2003 p.
 3666.]

 6D.
-Information about close associates of an applicant for the issue or renewal of a Dealer’s Licence
+Information about close associates of applicant for issue or renewal of dealer’s licence

-In an application for the issue or renewal of a Dealer’s Licence, the applicant must give the name and address of each person who will be (if the licence is issued or renewed) a close associate of the applicant and particulars of the nature of each such person’s association with the applicant.
+In an application for the issue or renewal of a dealer’s licence, the applicant must give the name and address of each person who will be (if the licence is issued or renewed) a close associate of the applicant and particulars of the nature of each such person’s association with the applicant.

 [Regulation 6D inserted in Gazette 12 Aug 2003 p.
 3666.]

 6E.
-Dealer’s Licences — restrictions on issue
+Dealer’s licences — restrictions on issue

-The Commissioner must not issue or renew a Dealer’s Licence if the Commissioner —
+The Commissioner must not issue or renew a dealer’s licence if the Commissioner —

 (a) is not satisfied that the applicant is to be the person primarily responsible for the management of the business to be carried on under the authority of the licence; or

-(b) is of the opinion that a person who will be (if the licence is issued or renewed) a close associate of the applicant is not a fit and proper person to be a close associate of the holder of a Dealer’s Licence.
+(b) is of the opinion that a person who will be (if the licence is issued or renewed) a close associate of the applicant is not a fit and proper person to be a close associate of the holder of a dealer’s licence.

 [Regulation 6E inserted in Gazette 12 Aug 2003 p.
 3667.]

 6F.
-Condition on Dealer’s Licence — persons not to be involved in firearms dealing business
+Condition on dealer’s licence — persons not to be involved in firearms dealing business

 (1) In this regulation —

-prescribed person, in relation to the business authorised by a Dealer’s Licence, means a person who —
+prescribed person, in relation to the business authorised by a dealer’s licence, means a person who —

 (a) has, within the period of 10 years before being employed in that business, been —